 The first session (which can last up to two hours) will involve, firstly, a detailed assessment of your sleep habits in order to identify problems, or to rule out any other sleep disorder; secondly we will devise an individual plan of action, which will be likely to involve changes of routine that could be quite challenging, or to have a clear rationale for referring elsewhere.

 Occasionally, one long session is sufficient for someone to get on course, but most people prefer to have a small number of further sessions (45–60 minutes) to discuss progress.
-Although it is important to meet in person for the first assessment session, it may be possible to continue therapy by telephone, or online, if travel or other commitments make meeting difficult.
-However, it is not necessary to have repeated sessions over the course of time.
+Ideally, we would meet in person for the first assessment session at least but it may be possible to continue therapy by telephone, or online, if travel or other commitments make meeting difficult.
+Skype is also a possibility.
+In any case, it is not necessary to have repeated sessions over the course of time.
 If for any reason CBT-I does not seem to be appropriate for you, I will not recommend more sessions.

 Apart from insomnia, many other sleep difficulties can be well managed by medication, assuming that the problem has been diagnosed and treated already.
 I cannot advise on medication, but there may be additional ways of helping to cope with sleep problems such as excessive sleepiness, parasomnias (such as sleepwalking) and circadian rhythm problems (sleeping at the “wrong” time).